There are so many things to do in Vancouver, BC, a beautiful city that sits along the West Coast of Canada.

-Afterward, we headed to Stanley Park- possibly the most noteworthy attraction in the area.
+Afterward, we headed to Stanley Park- possibly one of the most beautiful sights, and best things to do in Vancouver BC.
 The park itself was vast.
 Due to the near-zero weather, there were little people walking around as would during summer days.
 We decided to walk along the coast towards Third Beach for the best sunset view.

 There is the option to drive the ring road, walk, or rent a bicycle in Stanley Park.
 No matter the mode of transport, it’s worth touring the entire ring road which will lead you to Third Beach.
 With the best water in the Lower Mainland beaches, it is a treat to relax against the many logs, people-watch or simply enjoy the view of the North Shore.
 My luck goes that just moments before sunset, a blanket of fog washed ashore.
 The entirety of the Vancouver skyline disappeared within minutes’ time.
 That evening, I contacted one of my friends who lived downtown and crashed his place for the night.
 While talking about rental prices, we again came across the topic of Chinese investors.
 It was true, he said- Chinese buyers have contributed heavily to the rise in housing cost.
 However, lots of domestic and foreign non-Chinese investors have been discounted from such blames.
 Moreover, Chinese investment in Van’s housing market has dropped drastically after the city introduced the Foreign Buyer tax.
 Nonetheless, the Chinese population in the city remains potent.